Plant Peonies in Your Flower Garden This Fall

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Want to enjoy the spectacular blooms of peonies every spring?
-Plant fall peonies to enjoy these beautiful plants in your flower garden.
+Want peony blooms every spring?
+Plant fall peonies to enjoy these beauties in your flower garden.
 Also learn when to divide peonies.

 Have you ever seen peonies in full bloom?
 If you have, it’s hard to forget the large, beautiful blooms that decorate the spring landscape.
 So, why are we talking about peonies now, when spring is long past and fall is on its way?
 The reason is that fall is the best time to plant peonies.